 Injection Systems may use chemical oxidation or biological enhancements to reduce contaminant levels.
 Injectants are delivered below ground using a pump or compressor and treatment points or wells.
 This technology is highly specialized and most vendors have a proprietary product and/or application method.
 Typically, these technologies are applied by means of direct push technology.

 The Site Manager should use the information from the approved RAP, construction drawings and SPI submitted by the contractor to create the remedial action construction (RAC) purchase order.
-This scope of work will cover treatment point installation, system installation, baseline sampling, startup, and one year of operation and maintenance (O&M).
+This scope of work will cover treatment point installation, system installation, baseline sampling, startup, and one quarter of operation and maintenance (O&M).

 A system startup report should include data to document that the remediation is in accordance with the approved RAP, Chapter 62-780, F.A.C., and requirements of the purchase order.
 A checklist of startup items is available in the PRP Remediation Checklist workbook.
 This report is critical for the remediation stage because it verifies that the remedial activity is performing as designed.
 The Site Manager should consult with the team P.E. during review in order to ensure that all necessary data has been collected and reported.